Denis Tunnicliffe, Baron Tunnicliffe

+when Labour returned to office after the 2024 United Kingdom general election, the incoming Starmer ministry allotted the deputy chief whip's position, Captain of the Yeomen of the Guard, to Margaret Wheeler, Baroness Wheeler.

 Early life and career

-The son of Arthur and Ellen Tunnicliffe, he was educated at Henry Cavendish School in Derby and University College, London, where he graduated with a Bachelor of Science in mathematics in 1965.
+The son of Arthur and Ellen Tunnicliffe, he was educated at Henry Cavendish School in Derby and University College, London, where he graduated with a Bachelor of Science degree in mathematics in 1965.
 He was further educated at the College of Air Training in Hamble and worked then for British Overseas Airways Corporation (BOAC) and later British Airways from 1966 to 1986.
-Until 1972, he was co-pilot.
+Until 1972, he was a co-pilot.

 Since 1968, he has been married to Susan Dale.
 They had two sons, one now deceased.
+One of his sons, Richard Tunnicliffe, was a candidate in a Caerphilly by-election for the Senedd, following the suicide of sitting Senedd Member, Hefin David.
+He came in third place.

 From 1986 to 1988, Tunnicliffe was chief executive of the Aviation Division of International Leisure Group.
 For London Underground, he was managing director between 1988 and 1998 and chairman between 1998 and 2000.
 Tunnicliffe was chief executive of London Regional Transport from 1998 to 2000 and chairman of the United Kingdom Atomic Energy Authority from 2002 to 2004.
-Since 2003 he is chairman of the Rail Safety and Standards Board.
+Since 2003, he has been chairman of the Rail Safety and Standards Board.
 For the British Airline Pilots' Association, he was a member between 1966 and 1972, and local council member from 1969 to 1972.

-Tunnicliffe is Trustee of Homerton College, Cambridge and council member of Royal Holloway, University of London.
+Tunnicliffe is a trustee of Homerton College, Cambridge, and a council member of Royal Holloway, University of London.

-In the 1993 Birthday Honours he was appointed a Commander of the Order of the British Empire (CBE).
+In the 1993 Birthday Honours, he was appointed a Commander of the Order of the British Empire (CBE).

-In Parliament
+In parliament

 He was created a life peer as Baron Tunnicliffe, of Bracknell in the County of Berkshire on 2 June 2004.

-Since his introduction to the House of Lords he has served in many positions namely as a Lord in Waiting for the last two years of the Labour Government.
+Since his introduction to the House of Lords, he has served in many positions, including as a lord in waiting for the last two years of the Labour government under Gordon Brown.